Engine Room 2020 - Artist Development Programme

 28/11/2019 - 31/12/2020

 Engine Room is the National Theatre of Scotland’s artist development programme.
-The Engine Room programme comprises of a series of workshops, events and gatherings for Scottish artists across the country.
-Engine Room also proposes regular open calls for Starter, eight funded research and development opportunities, and presents Just Start Here, our annual cross-art-form festival of new works-in-progress.
+With our Theatre Without Walls ethos at its heart, we bring artists together to develop skills, networks and create new work at the greatest reach of their imaginations and ambitions.
+The Engine Room programme comprises of a series of workshops, events and gatherings for Scottish artists across the country; Starter our funded residency programme; and Just Start Here, our annual cross-art-form festival of new works-in-progress.

-Throughout the course of 2020 Engine Room will partner with venues and organisations across the country, and will continue to work in partnership with //BUZZCUT// to expand and develop live art networks outside of the central belt.
-Engine Room will offer open call, paid research and development residencies for creatives including artists of colour, d/Deaf artists, artists based in Ayrshire, artists with experimental practice working in remote rural locations (in partnership with //BUZZCUT//), artists interested in making work about climate crisis and playwright, as part of the Starter programme.
+In 2020 Engine Room will partner with venues and organisations across the country, bringing activity to local artists in Dumfries, the Borders, Ayr and Ayrshire, and the Highlands as well as activities run at the National Theatre of Scotland’s base, Rockvilla, Glasgow.
+Partners will include: The Stove Network (Dumfries), Live Borders, and the Ayr Gaiety.
+Engine Room will continue to work in partnership with //BUZZCUT// to expand and develop live art networks outside of the central belt.
+And through Starter, will offer open call, paid research and development residencies for creatives including artists of colour, d/Deaf artists, artists based in Ayrshire, artists with experimental practice working in remote rural locations (in partnership with //BUZZCUT//), artists interested in making work about climate crisis and playwright.
+Scroll down for more information on what will be on offer in 2020.

 Engine Room is supported by the Esmée Fairbairn Foundation